Congratulations 2026-2027 Board of Governors!

 A. Election of officers shall be held at the April general membership meeting unless otherwise approved by the Board of Governors.

-B. At the beginning or April, a proposed slate of candidates will be made available to the MSC general membership via the MSC website/social media and/or any other means deemed appropriate.
+B. At the beginning of April, a proposed slate of candidates will be made available to the MSC general membership via the MSC website/social media and/or any other means deemed appropriate.

-C. Parliamentarian verifies with the Membership Chair the eligibility of all members prior to member receiving a ballot.
+C. The Parliamentarian verifies with the Membership Chair the eligibility of all voting members prior to the member receiving a physical ballot or access to any electronic ballot.

 D. Elections are held by secret ballot with the exception of absentee ballots.